iKarTehFox/web-clock/README.md

 ### Customization example
  ![A screenshot of the main web clock page with many customizations applied, such as custom font, background color, and date format.](/assets/images/customizable.png)
  Like this look?
 See [Importing/Exporting Settings](https://github.com/iKarTehFox/web-clock#importingexporting-settings) for the config!

-# How to run
- Step 1: Start your favorite web server software and host index.html at the root directory
- - Info: This page can run offline since all CSS and JS is included locally.

- Step 2: Congratuations!
-You're done! :)

 # Credits (Open Source)